Peter Hunziker Fired From ‘Below Deck Mediterranean,’ Bravo Fans Call For Jax Taylor To Be Next

-Bravo and 51 Minds Production announced on Instagram another firing on Wednesday.
+Bravo and 51 Minds Production announced another firing on Instagram on Wednesday.
 Peter Hunziker, a cast member of Below Deck Mediterranean, was let go after a racially insensitive social media post surfaced.

 Peter joined the popular yachting reality show as a deckhand this season.
 Bravo’s post did not provide many specifics, although the message was clear.